 This course examines evaluation and assessment philosophy, approaches, models, and practice in higher education with focus on institutional accountability and assurance of quality programs.
 Students will gain an appreciation for the importance of evaluation and assessment of educational programs in higher education and understand strategies employed by institutions to achieve their goals and objectives.
 Students will also gain an understanding of the range of quantitative and qualitative tools available to measure student learning and developmental outcomes.

-ELPS 527 Internship in Higher Education (online with internship experiences in or near student’s home location)
+ELPS 565 International Education Internship (online with internship experiences in or near student’s home location)